 Factor by which input video is scaled down for analysis save mode.
-This option should be coupled with analysis-reuse-mode option, -analysis-reuse-level 10.
+This option should be coupled with --analysis-load/--analysis-save at reuse levels 1 to 6 and 10.
 The ctu size of load can either be the same as that of save or double the size of save.
 Default 0.